BlockscapeNetwork/ssv-ansible/README.md

 Create the configfile according to the SSV documentation and point it to your EL &  CL clients: https://docs.ssv.network/operator-user-guides/operator-node/installation#create-configuration-file

-copy the encrypted key & config to the target machine and set the path in the ansible playbook.
+copy the encrypted key & config to the target machine and set the path in the ansible playbook (default path: /data/ssv).

-EXAMPLE (both file are in the a folder called "ssv" beside your playbook):
+EXAMPLE (both files are in the a folder called "ssv" beside your playbook):

 ```bash
 - name: Copy ssv configs to remote server